 All day to day costs when in the region are covered by Unipal (food, insurance, accommodation etc).
 Volunteers will need to purchase their own flight ticket to Tel Aviv.
 You will need to budget for travel to interview and training as well as travel to the airport if selected.

 No, volunteers live in small single-sex teams of 4 or 5 with an experienced coordinator.

 What are the living conditions?

-Fairly basic within the refugee camps, often with power and water shortages.
+Accommodation can vary a great deal, but expect fairly basic, often with power and water shortages.
 You must not expect home comforts or privacy.